Partner Portal

 BulletCam has an IP65 protection class, making it suitable for outdoor installation.
 Its robust metal enclosure protects the device against sabotage.

-You can install a microSD card with a memory capacity from 8 GB to 256 GB (not included in the complete set of the camera).
+You can install a microSD card with a memory capacity from 32 GB to 256 GB (not included in the complete set of the camera).
+The memory card should be V30 or faster.
 Additionally, the device can operate without a memory card or via NVR.

 BulletCam enables you to:

-1. Watch video in real-time with the ability to zoom in for a closer look.
+1. Watch the video in real-time with the ability to zoom in for a closer look.

 2. Access archived videos, navigating through them based on recording chronology and calendar (this feature is available if a microSD memory card is installed in the camera, or it is connected to NVR with an installed hard disk).

-3. Configure motion detection zones and adjust sensitivity level.
+3. Configure motion detection zones and the adjust sensitivity level.

 Video scenarios